Nicholas Sparks (politician): Biography

 Sparks was born in Darrah parish, County Wexford in Ireland and came to Canada in 1816.
-He was recruited by Ruggles Wright (or by other accounts Ruggles' brother Philemon Jr.) at age twenty-four to voyage to Canada as a labourer in the Wright family's logging and farming enterprises in the location of modern Gatineau.
+He was recruited by Ruggles Wright (or by other accounts Ruggles's brother Philemon Jr.) at age twenty-four to voyage to Canada as a labourer in the Wright family's logging and farming enterprises in the location of modern Gatineau.
 By 1819 he was traveling to Montreal and Quebec, purchasing supplies for Wright.

 On 25 September 1823, after saving his salary for several years, Sparks purchased 200 acres (0.8 km2) of land - along with some food and chattels - on the south side of the Ottawa River.
 He purchased the lot from John Burrows Honey (later known as John Burrows), a surveyor.
 The land was lot C, concession C, Nepean Township, which covered much of what is today downtown Ottawa stretching from what is today Wellington Street in the north to Laurier Avenue in the south.
 It stretched west to modern Bronson Avenue and extended eastwards further than the Rideau Canal (to Waller) into what is today Sandy Hill.
 South of his land was the land of Colonel By.
 Sparks borrowed £95, to complete the transaction for land that today is in the central business core of Ottawa.